phatt-23/POS-Obsidian/POS/Addresses and Addressing.md

 - this host - station pinging 0.0.0.0 is pinging itself
 - universal broadcast (255.255.255.255) - sends packet to all stations in the on same LAN (broadcast domain)
 - multicast - from 224.x.x.x to 239.x.x.x
-	- remnants from class addressing, class D
+	- remnants from classful addressing, class D
 - reserved addresses (shall not be used on clients):
 	- network address of the local network (all 0s in the host part of the IP address)
 	- broadcast address of the local network (all 1s)